sirohijai22/Assignments/Loan Case Study/README.md

 - Higher amount of loans were verified more than less amount, thus loans with lesser amount are more liekely to be charged off.

 ## Contact
-Created by Aishwarya Pursala - feel free to contact me!
+Created by Jai Sirohi - feel free to contact me!
+8384044903